antcap96/myconfigs/README.md

-# hello-world
+# MyConfigs

-Just another repository
-With things
+A repository containing some of the configuration files I'm using